burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 1. An ordinary string literal has the type *"array of n const char"* and static storage duration.

-2. About a pointer to constant data and a constant pointer it's possible to read from ([2], p.
+2. About a pointer to constant data and a constant pointer, it's possible to read from ([2], p.
 105).
-In principle, a possible trick to remember this is to read the expression from right to left and to which *"const"* type or variable is closer to that and apply this modifier.
+In principle, a possible trick to remember this is to read the expression from right to left, and to which *"const"* type or variable is closer to that and apply this modifier.
 ```cpp
 int* const const_pointer;
 const int* pointer_to_const;